-Hayley Williams 'leaks' new song 'My Limb' by hand-delivering CD to fan
+Listen to new song Hayley Williams "leaked" by hand-delivering to fan

 Hayley Williams has ‘leaked’ a new song called ‘My Limb’ by hand-delivering a CD to a fan’s house.
+Check it out below.

 The Paramore frontwoman, who released her debut solo album ‘Petals For Armor’ last year, turned up at Carly Butler’s door this week to mark the appearance of the Wolf Moon – a name given to the January full moon as it’s believed to cause wolves to howl.